-A. Government-Wide Financial Statements
+Government-Wide Financial Statements

 The government-wide statements provide short-term and long-term financial information about the District's overall financial status.
+These statements are required by generally accepted accounting principles (GAAP) as described in the Government Accounting Standards Board (GASB) Statement No. 34.
 The district-wide financial statements are compiled using full accrual basis of accounting and more closely represent financial statements presented by business and industry.
-The Statement of Net position includes all of the District's assets and liabilities.
+The Statement of Net Position includes all of the District's assets and liabilities.
 All of the year's revenue and expenses are accounted for in the Statement of Activities regardless of when cash is received or paid.

-The two government-wide statements report the District's net position and how they have changed.
+The two district-wide statements report the District's net position and how they have changed.
 Net position, the difference between the District's assets and liabilities, is one way to measure the District's financial health or position.